William Bergquist and Suzi Pomerantz

-I am now reading the new novel, Jack, written by the Pulitzer Prize winning author, Marilynne Robinson (Robinson, 2020).
+One of us [WB] is now reading the new novel, Jack, written by the Pulitzer Prize winning author, Marilynne Robinson (Robinson, 2020).
 One of the many rich themes contained in this novel is Harmlessness.
 Robinson’s protagonist, Jack Boughton, ponders about harmfulness and about whether he (or anyone) can go through life without causing harm.
-Do we lead a life when no harm is being down to other people—or do we harm other people through the actions we have taken (or not taken).
+Do we lead a life when no harm is being done to other people—or do we harm other people through the actions we have taken (or not taken)?
 Can we ever lead a harmless life or is our world designed in such a way that harm is inevitable?
 Is this especially the case when we are in a leadership position?
 Do leaders, by nature of the decisions they make on behalf of others, cause more harm than non-leaders?

 With the best of intentions, are we inevitably going to leave someone feeling wounded, ignored, misunderstood, betrayed – or at least disappointed?
 This essay is all about these important (and often haunting) questions and about the way harm and harmlessness play out in the decisions and actions taken by leaders who embrace differing styles of leadership.
-I start this essay by turning to a tradition that focuses on doing no harm to any living being.
+Let’s begin by turning to a tradition that focuses on doing no harm to any living being.

 The Jain Commitment to Harmlessness

 We are reminded of the extreme position taken by the Jain in India, who seek to harm no living being during their life.
 Jain texts, such as Acaranga Sūtra and Tattvarthasūtra, state that one must renounce all killing of living beings, whether tiny or large, movable or immovable.
 In its extreme form, this includes sweeping the road in front of them when they are walking, so that no animal is being stepped on.Download Article 1K Club